isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on profiling and measurement data."

 In more detail, this quote emphasizes that striving to make your code highly optimized before it's needed or without evidence-based reasoning can lead to complex, hard-to-understand code.
 It's better to ensure correctness and good design initially, as most of the time, the bottlenecks we anticipate aren't the actual ones.
 Profiling tools help identify where optimizations are genuinely required, allowing for targeted improvements that yield significant performance boosts.

+# 2024-03-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use version control systems like Git to keep track of your code and collaborate with others.
+4. Learn to use code editors and IDEs that optimize your workflow.
+Examples include Visual Studio Code, PyCharm, or Xcode.
+5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., as they can significantly improve the quality and efficiency of the work you do.
+6. Practice good coding habits, such as writing comments, using appropriate variable names, following coding standards, avoiding code duplication, refactoring, testing, debugging, documenting, maintaining, updating, archiving, backing up, securing, encrypting, compressing, optimizing, profiling, monitoring, logging, tracing, analyzing, benchmarking and so on.